 - Preferred Equity

 - Junior debt includes things such as a second mortgage

 - Convertible debt

-Senior mortgage debt is secured legally.
+Senior mortgage debt is secured legally such as development, commercial, or bridging loans.
 It can also be collateralised, by a physical property and then associated with cash flows.
-Then the rights to keep the property until the debt is paid on the property in question.
+Then the right to keep the property until the debt is paid on the property in question.
 The debt is then recorded with the government to certify a legal relationship.

 In all cases, the mezzanine finance option is classed as senior debt, and in almost all cases, mezzanine finance is not secured by the property.
 Instead, it is secured by the equity of the company or person that owns the investment in the asset.
 So, the mezzanine position is always a riskier one to be in.
 For this reason, the cost of what you pay for mezzanine capital is higher than that of senior mortgage debt.

 For property developments, mezzanine finance will be used before the primary commercial loan.
 Then it will be repaid.
 But only once the original construction loan is repaid in full.
 Your sources of funds have to reflect this priority of funding and the lack of priority when it comes to paying back.

 For purchases and assuming all the loans close at the same time, you do not have to worry about the priority.